Cas12a

-Cas12a (CRISPR-associated protein 12a, previously known as Cpf1) is an RNA-guided endonuclease-exonuclease that forms an essential component of the CRISPR systems found in some bacteria and archaea.
-In its natural context, Cas12a targets and destroys the genetic material of viruses and other foreign mobile genetic elements, thereby protecting the host cell from infection.
-Like other Cas enzymes, Cas12a binds to a "guide" RNA (termed a crRNA, or CRISPR RNA) which targets it to a DNA sequence in a specific and programmable matter.
-In the host organism, the crRNA contains a constant region that is recognized by the Cas12a protein and a "spacer" region that is complementary to a piece of foreign nucleic acid (e.g. a portion of a phage genome) that previously infected the cell.
+Cas12a (CRISPR-associated protein 12a, previously Cpf1) is a Class II Type V CRISPR-associated endonuclease-exonuclease.
+In bacteria such as F. novicida, its natural context, Cas12a targets and destroys the genetic material of viruses and other foreign mobile genetic elements.
+In a target organism, crRNA contains a constant region that Cas12a recognizes and a "spacer" region that is complementary to a piece of foreign nucleic acid (e.g., a portion of a phage genome) that previously infected the cell.

-As with Cas9 and other Cas proteins, the programmable DNA-targeting activity of Cas12a makes it a useful tool for biotechnology and biological research applications.
-By modifying the spacer sequence in the crRNA, researchers can target Cas12a to specific DNA sequences, allowing for highly targeted modifications of DNA.
-Cas12a is distinguished from Cas9 by a its single RuvC endonuclease active site, its 5' protospacer adjacent motif preference, and its formation of sticky rather than blunt ends at the cut site; these and other differences may make it more suitable for certain applications.
-Beyond its use in basic research, CRISPR-Cas12a could have applications in the treatment of genetic illnesses and in implementing gene drives.
+Cas12a is distinct from Cas9: it generates staggered cuts in double-stranded DNA, in contrast to the blunt ends; it relies on a 'T-rich' protospacer adjacent motif (PAM) (typically 5'-TTTV-3', where V is A, C, or G), offering alternative sites compared to the 'G-rich' PAMs (typically 5'-NGG-3') favored by Cas9; and it requires only a CRISPR RNA (crRNA) for effective targeting, whereas Cas9 necessitates both a crRNA and a trans-activating crRNA (tracrRNA).

-History
+The programmable DNA-targeting activity of Cas12a makes it a useful tool for biotechnology and biological research applications.
+By modifying the spacer sequence in the crRNA, researchers can target Cas12a to a specific DNA sequence, allowing for targeted DNA modifications.
+Cas12a is distinguished from other Cas proteins by its single RuvC active site, its 5' protospacer adjacent motif preference, and its formation of sticky rather than blunt ends at the cut site; these and other differences make it more suitable for certain applications.
+Beyond basic research, the CRISPR-Cas12a system could have applications in genetic diseases and gene drives.

-Cas12a, a Class II Type V CRISPR-associated nuclease, was characterized in 2015 and was formerly known as Cpf1.
-This nuclease is found in the CRISPR-Cpf1 system of bacteria such as Francisella novicida.
-The initial designation, derived from a TIGRFAMs protein family definition established in 2012, reflected the prevalence of this CRISPR-Cas subtype in the Prevotella and Francisella lineages.
-Cas12a exhibits several key distinctions from Cas9: it generates staggered cuts in double-stranded DNA, in contrast to the blunt ends produced by Cas9; it relies on a 'T-rich' protospacer adjacent motif (PAM) (typically 5'-TTTV-3', where V is A, C, or G), offering alternative targeting sites compared to the 'G-rich' PAMs (typically 5'-NGG-3') favored by Cas9; and it requires only a CRISPR RNA (crRNA) for effective targeting, whereas Cas9 necessitates both a crRNA and a trans-activating crRNA (tracrRNA).
+Comparison with Cas9